asamy/ksm/README.md

 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
 - APIC virtualization (Experimental, do not use)
 - VMX Nesting (Experimental, do not use)
-- Userspace physical memory sandboxer (Experimental, do not use)
+- Userspace physical memory sandboxer

 ## Requirements